rmazzine/Coursera_Capstone/final_project/README.md

 Cities are complex structures, then comparisons can be made by several means.
 For example, we can define similar cities by their GDP (gross domestic product), or by their HDI (human development index), but these comparisons have a high bias towards economic parameters.
 Therefore, to have a more "social" analysis of how similar cities are, we will use the Foursquare API, where we can get the information of the most popular venues in each city.
 Hopefully, this analysis will provide us information of which cities have the most similar structure in terms of popular places, then giving us an interesting point of view of city similarity.

+## Objective

+The objective of this analysis is to provide an insightful report of similar cities in Brazil, this can be useful in several cases, for example, a business that was very successful in one city may benefit from this analysis as it will find other cities with a similar pattern and where his/her business can expand.
+Another example is the definition of consumer market maps, this is possible using the cluster information to define regions where have similar characteristics and, then, it can have similar customer preferences.

 ## Methodology

 * Gather geospatial information for each 27 capital cities in Brazil